 So what do you do with Irish Moss?

-First, you will be able to purchase Irish Moss in a health food store or online.
-It is primarily used as a thickening agent and has little taste or color.
+First, you will be able to purchase it in a health food store or online.
+It is primarily used as a thickening agent and has little taste or colour.
 You can use it as a thickener for cream soups, coconut milk, smoothies, puddings, etc. Not only will you get a thicker and smoother product, you will also benefit from its nutrient goodness!

-Working with Irish Moss will require a few steps which I explain in the recipe below.
+Working with it will require a few steps which I explain in the recipe below.
 It’s very simple.
-You will need to soak the Irish Moss for 8 hours prior to using it.
+You will need to soak it for 8 hours prior to using it.
 Then blend it with water to make a “cream” that can be added to food as a thickener.
 That’s it!